StarbaseCo/starbase-platform-smart-contracts/README.md

 In order for investors to participate in the crowdsale using STARs, they need firstly to approve the transfer of STARs from them to the TokenSale contract.
 For this, the investor must call the `approve` function from the STAR token contract thus passing the number of STAR tokens it approves to TokenSale so it manages STARs for them during the token purchase event.

-Afterwards, investor must trigger `BuyTokens` within TokenSale so the token purchase event goes through.
-Investor then receives purchased tokens right away.
+Afterwards, the investor must trigger `buyTokens` within TokenSale, so the token purchase event goes through.
+The investor then receives purchased tokens right away (if soft cap is reached).

 In case TokenSale mints and distributes token, she will not be able to trade these tokens because token transfers are paused.
 Tokens need to be unpaused for the transfers to happen and this must be done most likely after the crowdsale is completed by the token owner.
 Token ownership after the crowdsale must be moved from the TokenSale contract to another Ethereum address, most likely the address of the project owner that is uses Starbase platform for its crowdfunding needs.